Welcome to

 Who Can Start a PAL meeting?

-2. We provide free training and support for all of our facilitators!
+2. We provide FREE online training as well as support for all of our facilitators.

 3. To see how a typical meeting is run, look at our PAL Meeting Format.